 In the 21st century most of us use cashless payments, thus have a banking card.
 A cashless option is handy and convenient, it operates fast and a cardholder has no need to carry around paper money.
-However, you can face a problem of the card being declined.
+However, you can face the problem of the card being declined.
 You need to know the reasons why it can happen, which error messages you may see when it is happening, and how to handle such an issue.

 Major types of declines

 Basically, we can distinguish two reasons for banking cards to be declined: soft and hard.

 - The first, a soft decline, is a kind of situation when your issuing institution wishes to confirm the legitimacy of the transaction you are trying to carry out, but it has had some technical malfunction, hence the transaction has failed to go through.
 Usually, it can be handled with just a simple retry.
 Swipe your card again, enter your PIN, and wait for the result.

 - The second reason, the hard decline, is when an issuing institution has declined a transaction you are trying to carry out.
 Usually, such a situation cannot be resolved as swiftly as the previous one, since there are multiple reasons why your card has been blocked.
 That’s why there is no point in retrying the transaction; it will not help you to pay for goods and services you have intended to purchase.

 - The reaching of an established credit limit

 Overexpenditure is one of the major reasons why your payment card can be declined.
 If we are talking about credit cards, they all have a particular credit limit that can’t be exceeded.
 Thus, if you do exceed the limit, you would merely receive a notification about it.
 So, if you face rejection of a transaction, you should check your mail (mobile bank app, if it exists), and then double-check your balance/credit limit/available funds.

 - Buying many items from different points of sale